alvislim/Covid19-Interactive-dashboard/README.md

 ## Difficulties
 I encountered some issues while trying to push the changes into GitHub and that was solved but at a later stage.
 My main priority is to  complete the scope of the project, thus there is no version control or frequent commit, but instead a near completed source code.
-When trying to fetched the images from the news API, the image URL is returning NULL, thus i improvised instead of appending news image and title, I changed the approach to news title and description.
+When trying to implement new javascript plugins to enhance the website, having difficulties in understanding / implementing the APIs, takes up a lot of time to understand / consume.

 # User Stories and Wireframes
 ### WireFrame